finos/morphir/files/spark-backend.md

 ```

 _**Float**_ <br>
-Values translated from basic Elm Floating-point numbers are treated as basic Scala Floats, i.e.
+Values translated from basic Elm Floating-point numbers are treated as basic Scala Doubles.
+They use `org.apache.spark.sql.types.DoubleType` and their literals do not have a trailing 'f', i.e. `1.23` not `1.23f`.
+i.e.
 ```
 testFloat : List { foo : Float } -> List { foo : Float }
 testFloat source =